Spine AI and Pathmode both serve product teams working with AI, but they approach the problem from opposite directions.

 Spine AI is a canvas.
 It pulls context from Slack, Google Docs, and other tools into a freeform visual workspace.
 PMs brainstorm on the canvas, and AI helps shape those ideas into PRDs and prototypes.
 The strength is creative exploration — connecting dots across scattered information, generating multiple directions quickly, and producing visual outputs that stakeholders can react to.

 Pathmode is a compiler.
-It starts from structured user evidence — support tickets, interview quotes, analytics signals, friction observations — and compiles that evidence into IntentSpecs: five-part structured specifications that AI coding agents can execute directly.
+It starts from structured user evidence — support tickets, interview quotes, analytics signals, friction observations — and compiles that evidence into IntentSpecs: structured specifications that AI coding agents can execute directly.
 There's no canvas.
 There's no brainstorming phase.
 The input is evidence.
-The output is an execution contract.
+The output is an evidence-anchored spec agents can execute.

 The difference becomes clear at the handoff point.
 Spine produces PRDs — narrative documents that a human engineer reads and interprets.
 Pathmode produces IntentSpecs delivered via MCP (Model Context Protocol) directly to Claude Code, Cursor, or other AI coding tools.
 The agent receives structured context: objective, outcomes, edge cases, verification criteria.
 No interpretation required.